MarkhamLee/internet-and-iot-data-platform/K3s-Kubernetes/zigbee2mqtt_deployment/README.md

 * I added environmental variables for secrets
     * Note: you should configure your MQTT secrets in the Kubernetes space you're deploying
 * I added a node name for the node that has the USB dongle attached.
+* I added resource limits so linting doesn't scream at you + just a good practice.

 Other than that, if you follow the setup instructions for making sure you have serial dialout setup and use a USB extension cable, you should be fine.